ripple/ripple-rest/README.md

 To install or update `ripple-rest` locally:

-1. Before getting started, make sure you have [`Node.js`](http://nodejs.org/) and [PostgreSQL](http://www.postgresql.org/download/) installed on your computer.
+1. Before getting started, make sure you have [Node.js](http://nodejs.org/) and [PostgreSQL](http://www.postgresql.org/download/) installed on your computer.
 Also make sure you have a running PostgreSQL instance (see [this page](http://www.postgresql.org/docs/9.3/static/server-start.html) or the documentation that comes with the installer for how to do this on your operating system).
-2. Run `git clone https://github.com/ripple/ripple-rest.git` to install for the first time or `git pull` to update
+2. Run `git clone https://github.com/ripple/ripple-rest.git` in a terminal to install for the first time or `git pull` to update to the latest version
-3. Continue with the default settings or configure the `config.json` or the environment variables to point to your `rippled` and PostgreSQL instance.
-Ripple Labs's `rippled` cluster `s_west.ripple.com` is used by default.
-If you have just installed PostgreSQL the default setting should work for you.
+3. Continue with the default database and `rippled` settings or modify them to point to your PostgreSQL instance and `rippled` server.
+To override the default settings you can create a `config.json` file, following the example of the `config-example.json`, or you can use [environment variables](http://en.wikipedia.org/wiki/Environment_variable) with the same names as the fields in the `config-example.json` file.
+Ripple Labs's `rippled` cluster `s_west.ripple.com` is used by default and the default `DATABASE_URL` setting should work for you if you have just installed PostgreSQL.
-4. Run `npm install; ./node_modules/grunt-cli/bin/grunt dbsetup` to setup the database
+4. Run `npm install; ./node_modules/grunt-cli/bin/grunt dbsetup` to install the dependencies and setup the database
 5. Run `node server.js` to start the server